 Context: Right of Return

-Today, there are an estimated seven million Palestinian refugees who have been refused the right to return to their homes despite recognition of this right by international law and UN Resolution 194 (1948).
-Hundreds of thousands of Palestinians languish in 58 registered refugee camps in the West Bank, Gaza, Jordan, Lebanon, and Syria.
+Today, there are an estimated eight million Palestinian refugees inside and outside of refugee camps who have been refused the right to return to their homes despite recognition of this right by international law and UN General Assembly Resolution 194 (1948).

-In contrast, all Jews in the world are eligible, under Israel’s 1950 Law of Return, to be fast-tracked to Israeli citizenship.
+While Palestinian refugees languish in 58 official refugee camps in the West Bank, Gaza, Jordan, Lebanon, and Syria, all Jews in the world are eligible under Israel’s 1950 Law of Return to come to Israel and be fast-tracked to Israeli citizenship.

 See Also